How to copy contacts from your old phone to your iPhone

 1. iTunes loaded on your computer (free from Apple).

-2. USB data cable to connect your old phone to your computer.
+2. USB data cable to connect your phones to your computer.

-3. Software like DataPilot to transfer contacts from your old phone to Outlook or Outlook Express, which iTunes can then import into your iPhone.
+3. Software like Phone Tools or DataPilot to transfer contacts from your old phone to Outlook or Outlook Express, which iTunes can then import into your iPhone.

 How you'll do it